Bohr's Atomic Model

 • Applying the total energy formula to the hydrogen atom's electron in different shells reveals the energy levels: -3.6 eV for the first shell, -3.4 eV for the second, -1.51 eV for the third, and -0.85 eV for the fourth shell.

-• Bore's first postulate states that electrons in fixed circular orbits have fixed energy, while the third postulate explains how electrons can gain or lose energy when changing orbits.
+• Bore's first postulate states electrons in fixed circular orbits have fixed energy, while the third postulate explains how electrons can gain or lose energy when changing orbits.

 • Excitation occurs when an electron gains energy, moving to higher shells, while de-excitation happens when it loses energy, moving to lower shells.